RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

 MWA correlator FITS files, and measurement set (ms) files, the select is done after the read, which does not save memory.
 Miriad only supports some of the selections on the read, the unsupported ones are done after the read.
-Note that miriad supports a select on read for a time range, while uvfits and uvh5 support a list of times to include.
 Any of the select keywords can be used for any file type, but selects for keywords that are not supported by the select on read for a given file type will be done after the read, which does not save memory.